 a documentary film by Dorota Zglobicka

 My Own Private Groundhog Day - A universal tale about people who were forced to give up their lives for sec.

 My Own Private Groundhog Day is an insightful documentary that highlights the lives and mental journeys of regular creative people like musicians, actors, artists, business owners, and more - during pandemic 2020/21 in the background of huge social changes.

-The film follows quarantine stories in the background of George Floyd revolution trough SpaceX/Nasa expedition, Graduation, Prom, Pride Month, Easter, and more.
+The film follows stories in the background of the George Floyd revolution, through SpaceX/Nasa expedition, Graduation, Prom, Pride Month, Easter, and more.

 Among others, the biggest issue created by the pandemic is Mental Health.
 We observe how Jung's theory of Collective Unconscious become a pandemic of Collective Depression.

 Documented over 12 months with people who wanted to say something or show about their isolation and social distancing and more.
 Over twenty people, twenty different stories of dealing with those trying times, mental health, missing family, boredom, or having fun, as well as anger about racial injustice.

 a feature film by Zbig Rybczynski and Dorota Zglobicka

 Screenwriters: Zbig Rybczynski, Dorota Zglobicka contributing writer Peter Lucas

 Genre: Action thriller

 Our Desert Storm veteran hero, Peter, is a player in the underworld of narcotics smuggling and must pit two Drug Lords against each to fulfill his contract to get the big shipment from the US into Mexico.
 Riding shotgun is his spoiled mafia princess Sofie, who almost blows the deal.
 Everyone they meet while navigating the treacherous US/Mexico borderland wants a piece of the action, and most will die trying, but the payload is finally delivered in a most dramatic fashion.